Daniel Featley: Under Charles I

 Featley was in bad health before his imprisonment, and after eighteen months' confinement he was permitted out on bail to move to Chelsea College for change of air.
 There he died of asthma and dropsy, 17 April 1645, and on the 21st was buried in the chancel of Lambeth church.
 The sermon was preached by Dr. William Leo, an old friend.

 Works

-He was involved in the translation of the King James Version of the Bible.
+Daniel Featley was involved in the translation of the King James Version of the Bible.
 In the project, Featley served in the "First Oxford Company", responsible for the later books of the Old Testament.